anubhavitis/Dev-Blogs/APIs.md

 # API

-APIs are one the most signifacant part of software development, every developer must be well versed with themI have been working as a golang backend engineer for about a year now, have constructed plenty of APIs for various projects.
+APIs are one of the most significant parts of software development, every developer must be well versed with them.
+I have been working as a golang backend engineer for about a year now, have constructed plenty of APIs for various projects.

 Recently, I came through an interesting session on APIs at <a href="https://www.crio.do/">Crio: Learn by Doing</a> and am sharing its notes with DevCommunity.
 Let's get it started!

 <hr>

-# API
+# What is an API?

 API stands for **Application Programming Interface**, is a set of functions that allows applications to access data and interact with external software components, operating systems, or microservices.

 <img src="https://user-images.githubusercontent.com/26124625/104198884-ca1bcf80-544c-11eb-94d1-22548426ad4d.png"></img>
 In simple, an API is like a waiter in a restaurant.
 You don’t go into a cafe and walk straight into the kitchen to tell the chef what you wanna eat.
-The waiter does that for you, and that’s exactly what an API is - with the client being you, the customer and any resource that can send data, being the chef.
+The waiter does that for you, and that’s exactly what an API is - with the client being you, the customer, and any resource that can send data, being the chef.

 <hr>

 # Benefits of using APIs

-- **Automation**: APIs are accessible to applications without user interface.
+- **Automation**: APIs are accessible to applications without a user interface.
 This is the first most concrete benefit of using it.
 Instead of people, computers will do the work, hence cutting down the total time.

 - **Better integration**: APIs allow content to be embedded from any site or application more easily.
 For e.g. an API written in GO can be used by Node.js/Django.